nuxt-modules/turnstile/README.md

 `<Turnstile>` can take a number of options via the `options` argument.
 [See all options](./src/runtime/types.ts).
 It renders the Turnstile `<iframe>` within a `<div>` wrapper by default, but you can configure this by setting the `element` prop.

 When in the page, it will automatically load the Turnstile script and validate your user.
-Each validation lasts for 300s, and `nuxt-turnstile` will automatically revalidate this token after 250s.
+Each validation lasts for 300s, and `@nuxtjs/turnstile` will automatically revalidate this token after 250s.

 You can access the validation token by setting a `v-model` on the component.
 Then, send the token along with your form responses, either explicitly or automatically (Cloudflare adds a hidden form element with the name `cf-turnstile-response` to your form).
 To validate the token on server-side, you can use the auto-imported `verifyTurnstileToken` utility in your Nitro server routes.

 The turnstile token is no longer valid after being processed with CloudFlare via `verifyTurnstileToken`.
-If you are using nuxt-turnstile with a component that might need to be validated multiple times, such as a submission form, you will need to regenerate the token for each submission.
-To manually regenerate the token, nuxt-turnstile exposes the `reset` function directly via a [template ref](https://vuejs.org/guide/essentials/template-refs.html).
+If you are using @nuxtjs/turnstile with a component that might need to be validated multiple times, such as a submission form, you will need to regenerate the token for each submission.
+To manually regenerate the token, @nuxtjs/turnstile exposes the `reset` function directly via a [template ref](https://vuejs.org/guide/essentials/template-refs.html).

 **Example**: